 There are a lot of factors to consider when it comes to choosing a furnace.
 You should look at efficiency ratings, for instance, measured in AFUE (annual fuel utilization efficiency).
 The higher the AFUE, the more efficient the furnace.
 You’ll also need your heating technician to ensure that your furnace is appropriately sized for your home.

 Before you even reach this point, though, you should first determine what type of furnace that you will use: gas or electric.
 While many will tell you that the gas furnace is the way to go, it is a decision that you should not rush into.
-Here are a few points of consideration to keep in mind when choosing a furnace in Apex, NC.
+Here are a few points of consideration to keep in mind when choosing a furnace.

 Choosing Gas or Electricity

 First things first, the popularity of the gas furnace is definitely well-earned.
 Natural gas is an affordable fuel, especially when compared to oil or, yes, electricity.
 For fossil fuel, it is also quite a clean burning, and it burns very hotly.
 It is also piped right to the furnace, so you won’t have to store it in a tank or worry about deliveries.
 Natural gas is versatile, too, and can also fuel your water heater, oven, and more.